 - Never allow children or untrained people to operate or service the machine.
 Local regulations may restrict the age or require certified training of the operator.
-The owner is responsible for training all operators and mechanics. - Become familiar with the safe operation of the equipment, operator controls, and safety decals. - Know how to stop the machine and shut off the engine quickly. - Check that the operator's presence controls, safety switches, and shields are attached and functioning properly.
+The owner is responsible for training all operators and mechanics. - Become familiar with the safe operation of the equipment, operator controls, and safety decals. - Always engage the parking brake (if equipped), shut off the engine, remove the key, wait for all moving parts to stop, and allow the machine to cool before adjusting, servicing, cleaning, or storing the machine. - Know how to stop the machine and shut off the engine quickly. - Check that the operator's presence controls, safety switches, and shields are attached and functioning properly.
 Do not operate the machine unless they are functioning properly. - Locate the pinch-point areas marked on the machine and attachments; keep your hands and feet away from these areas. - Before operating the machine with an attachment, ensure that the attachment is properly installed and that it is a genuine Toro attachment.
 Read all the attachment manuals. - Evaluate the terrain to determine what accessories and attachments you need to properly and safely perform the job. - Have the property or work area marked for buried lines and other objects, and do not dig in marked areas; note the location of unmarked objects and structures, such as underground storage tanks, wells, and septic systems. - Inspect the area where you will use the equipment and remove all debris. - Ensure that the area is clear of bystanders before operating the machine.
 Stop the machine if anyone enters the area.